OpenVPN/easy-rsa/doc/EasyRSA-Upgrade-Notes.md

 =========

-People upgrading to Easy-RSA 3 from a 2.x version should note some important changes start with version 3.
+People upgrading to Easy-RSA 3 from a 2.x version should note some important changes starting with version 3.
 For a better overview of version 3 in general, see the Readme in the doc/ directory.

 List of important changes
 ----